turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 We are putting a few pieces together now, so this may seem a bit more challenging.
 That's when it is especially important to pseudo-code, or write human-readable notes that give you a roadmap for the code you will later write.

-Your task is to create a single `div` that is gray.
+You will be building off of [this Codepen](https://codepen.io/hannahhudson/pen/NWbRZmQ) to create a single `div` that is gray.
 Then, when it is clicked, it turns pink!

 In your notebook:
 * List the directions, as specially as possible, that you want to give to the computer.